Uniform Anderson Localization in One-Dimensional Floquet Maps: Introduction

 Another somewhat less studied situation arises if the dynamics is not continuous in time, thus representing a map.
 Such systems often result from time-periodic Hamiltonians, i.e. their associated Floquet maps.
 One notable example is the quantum kicked rotor, in which temporal behavior is strongly connected to AL~\cite{fishman1982chaos} and the corresponding localization length is uniquely defined by the system parameters~\cite{fishman1989scaling}.
+Its downside is the numerical effort to run the map which grows algebraically upon changing the localization length.
 Another example is the discrete-time quantum walk (DTQW)~\cite{aharonov1993quantum}, a class of systems discrete in both space and time.
 Under the application of a random phase field, which uniformly covers the whole complex circle, the localization length has a universal value for any quasi-energy~\cite{vakulchyk2017anderson}.
 In addition to the emergence of such unique properties, quantum maps present benefits for numerical studies, as the application of a map is much less challenging than numerical integration~\cite{malishava2020floquet, vakulchyk2019wave}.

 In this work, we propose a new model representing a Floquet quantum map in one dimension.
 Unlike previously studied models, it contains only nearest-neighbor coupling and a gapless spectrum, so the suggested model is in a certain sense a minimal one-dimensional quantum map.
 Using the transfer matrix approach, we prove that there exist regimes with a universal localization length over the whole spectrum.
 We provide an exact theory for the calculation of this localization length based on the system parameters.